 Certain information in this MD&A may constitute "analogous information" as defined in NI 51-101, including, but not limited to, information relating to areas with similar geological characteristics to the lands held by the Company.
 Such information is derived from a variety of publicly available information from government sources, regulatory agencies, public databases or other industry participants (as at the date stated therein) that the Company believes are predominantly independent in nature.
 The Company believes this information is relevant as it helps to define the reservoir characteristics in which the Company may hold an interest.
-The Company is unable to confirm that the analogous information is not an estimate of the reserves evaluator or auditor and in accordance with the COGE Handbook.
-Such information is not an estimate of the reservoir data and economics information for the lands held by the Company will be similar to the information presented therein.
+The Company is unable to confirm that the analogous information was prepared by a qualified reserves evaluator or auditor and in accordance with the COGE Handbook.
+Such information is not an estimate of the reserves or resources attributable to lands held or to be held by the Company and there is no certainty that the reservoir data and economics information for the lands held by the Company will be similar to the information presented therein.
 The reader is cautioned that the data relied upon by the Company may be in error and/or may not be analogous to the Company's land holdings.